"She lives the poetry she cannot write" – Wilde

 So, here we are in Portishead harbour.
 The jellyfish are awfully quiet.
 We are waiting for a tide.
 A TIDE, for God’s sake.
 It is five o’clock in the morning.
 Suzanne and Dru, always awake at sparrowfart, are merrily eating toast and discussing marmalade manufacture.
 My crew – one hairy poet, one hairy-arsed sailor – are putting lifejackets on, LIFEJACKETS for God’s sake, and the day is turning pink, and Tinker and Electra are slowly pirouetting like trained elephants, making their way into the huge river lock which separates us from the epic currents of the Bristol Channel.
 The river pilot hops aboard and takes the helm, tests the VHF channel which will keep Tinker and Electra in touch.

 Three hours later, we scoot neatly around the sea-wall at Sharpness and into a lock the size of a canal basin.
 A swing bridge opens for us, sticking slightly in the heat.
 It is nine o’clock in the morning, and we slide onto the glassy waters of the Gloucester and Sharpness canal, feeling like Odysseus.
-Oddly, no-one is lining the canal banks.
+Oddly, no hordes are lining the canal banks.
 There is not a brass band to be seen, nor a crowd of small children with flags and bunting.
-In fact, it’s not much of a journey in the grand scheme of things, dear reader.
+In fact, dear reader, it’s not much of a journey in the grand scheme of things.
 But we make our own adventures; for this one, and the company I was lucky to have during it, I was properly grateful.

 This has been a long blog entry and I’ll tell you the next instalment soon enough; this is simply to say thank you to all those friends who followed our progress and wished us well – not just for the physical journey but the emotional one that made it necessary – and to Alan and Tony who crewed for me, and to Suzanne and Dru for allowing my adventure to be part of theirs, or vice versa.